 » More information:

 Eligible persons are entitled to a maximum of 45 months of full-time benefits.
-Generally, the eligibility period for sons and daughters is between the ages of 18 and 26.
 A spouse may use educational benefits during a 10 year period after eligibility is found.

 » More information: